Handbook

 Parent/Guardian in synergy must sign in office.
 ISS will be issued or in lieu of ISS, must sign a contract committing student to bringing electronic device to office for check in for the remainder of the semester (Electronics will be locked up for the day in the office).
 If the student does not adhere to signed contract, ISS will be assigned, and this opportunity will not be given again. |

-**Please Note that at anytime if a fight/disturbance/filming of any sort during the school day on school property and posted on social media will result in immediate ISS and this will count as an offense above.
+**Please Note that at any time if a fight/disturbance/filming of any sort during the school day on school property and posted on social media will result in immediate ISS and this will count as an offense above.
 Students and parents again will be given the opportunity to sign a contract committing to student bringing electronic device to office for check in for the remainder of the semester (Electronics will be locked up for the day in the office).
 If student does not adhere to signed contract, ISS will be assigned, and this opportunity will not be given again. **If staff sees phones in pockets, pencil pouches, or anywhere outside their locker consequences will be assigned **If students refuse to hand over their phone, to a staff member, immediate ISS will take place for a full school day. |

 |